 The City Manager is the chief executive and administrative officer and carries out the policies of the City Council.
 With the assistance of the Deputy City Manager and three Assistant City Managers, he coordinates the functions of 34 municipal departments responsible for the delivery of service to residents.
 The City Manager is appointed by the City Council and serves at the pleasure of the Council.
-In 2009, the City Council approved a contract for the present City Manager, which expires September 30, 2012.
+In 2009, the City Council approved a contract for the present City Manager, which expired on September 30, 2012.
+In 2012, the Council approved an extension of this contract through June 30, 2013.
+In December 2012, the City Council appointed Richard C. Rossi to replace the current City Manager when he retires on June 30, 2013.

-There is a School Committee which is comprised of six elected members, plus the Mayor, who are elected for two-year terms.
+There is a School Committee which is comprised of six elected members, who are elected for twoyear terms, plus the Mayor.
 The School Superintendent is responsible for the day-to-day activities of the School Department and serves at the pleasure of the School Committee.